 When the movie was shot, Thailand was still developing for mass tourism but the situation is completely different now.
 Don’t worry as there are still places that will give you a unique vibe and unforgettable experience, even with some tourists here and there.
 Southern Thailand is known for its famous beaches, thick jungles, coral reefs and countless islands that give travelers precisely what they are looking – a unique experience in the paradise.

-South still has its untouched islands and places not on the mass tourism radar, but it’s slowly developing, so you should probably get your ticket as fast as possible if you want to have paradise-like places just for yourself.
+The Southern islands of Thailand still has its untouched islands and places not on the mass tourism radar, but it’s slowly developing, so you should probably get your ticket as fast as possible if you want to have paradise-like places just for yourself.

 In this article, I’m going to share with you 8 must-visit places in South Thailand.
 I will give my best to give you the balance when it comes to touristic and off-the-beaten-track places.